cran/MacBehaviour/README.md

     ## "Setup api_key successful!"

-Arguments: Replace `YOUR_OPENAI_API_KEY` and  `YOUR_MODEL` with your personal key and selected model index.
+Arguments: Replace `YOUR_API_KEY` and  `YOUR_MODEL` with your personal key and selected model index.

 1) The "api_key" argument, required, needs the user's personal API (Application Programming Interface) from OpenAI, Hugging Face, or other companies.
 If users are using a self-hosted model, please enter "NA."
-API enables authenticated access to language models.
-Researchers interested in obtaining OpenAI API key should first sign up on the OpenAI platform (https://platform.openai.com/).
-After registration, navigate to user’s account settings where user can generate personal API key.
-Similarly, for Hugging Face models, an API key specific to Hugging Face is required.
-This can be obtained by creating an account on the Hugging Face platform (https://huggingface.co/).
-Once you are logged in, access your account settings, and find the "access token" to generate Hugging Face API key.
-Please note that model inference requires computational resources, and users may need to pay for inference costs.
-You can find pricing details for OpenAI (https://openai.com/pricing) and Hugging Face (https://huggingface.co/blog/inference-pro).
+For more information on obtaining API keys for different platforms, refer to this <a href="https://github.com/xufengduan/MacBehaviour/blob/main/Materials/get_api_keys.md">documentation</a>.

 2) The "model" argument, required, a character vector, specifies the index of the selected model.
+<br><br>
-For OpenAI models, you can find the list of available model indexes here: (https://platform.openai.com/account/limits).
+For OpenAI models, you can find the list of available model indexes <a href="https://platform.openai.com/account/limits">here</a>.
+<br><br>
 For Hugging Face models, the model name corresponds to the repository name (e.g., meta-llama/Llama-2-13b-hf).
+A list of available models can be found <a href="https://huggingface.co/models?inference=warm&other=conversational,text-generation-inference&sort=trending">here</a>.
+You might need to <a href="https://huggingface.co/subscribe/pro">subscribe PRO</a> for access to more advanced models(e.g., Llama 3.1 families).
+<br><br>
-A list of available models can be found (https://huggingface.co/models?inference=warm&other=text-generation-inference&sort=trending).
-For self-hosted models, users can find the model's name at the model’s corresponding repository (for a summary, see https://github.com/lm-sys/FastChat/blob/main/docs/model_support.md).
+For self-hosted models, users can find the model's name at the model’s corresponding repository (for a summary, see <a href="https://github.com/lm-sys/FastChat/blob/main/docs/model_support.md">here</a>).

-3) The "api_url" argument, optional, a character vector, specifies the interface domain of the selected model.
+4) The "api_url" argument, optional, a character vector, specifies the interface domain of the selected model.
 By default, the system will automatically determine the appropriate URL based on the user’s "api_key".
 Users can still specify a custom api_url, which will take precedence.
-For experiments using the GPT family, the URLs are documented in OpenAI's API reference (https://platform.openai.com/docs/api-reference/authentication).
+For experiments using the GPT family, the URLs are documented in <a href="https://platform.openai.com/docs/api-reference/authentication">OpenAI's API reference</a>.
 For Llama models available through Hugging Face, the model’s URL can be found in the respective model’s repository, such as " https://api-inference.huggingface.co/models/meta-llama/Llama-2-70b-chat-hf".
-For self-hosted models, please fill this argument with the user’s local URL ("for more information, see https://github.com/lm-sys/FastChat/blob/main/docs/openai_api.md).
+For self-hosted models, please fill this argument with the user’s local URL (for more information, see <a href = "https://github.com/lm-sys/FastChat/blob/main/docs/openai_api.md">here</a>).

 </div>